Mark Zuckerberg comes to Europe and asks for more regulation - KTVZ

 The latest call to action from Facebook’s founder comes as increased regulation looks inevitable, at least in Europe.
 On Wednesday, EU leaders will kickstart debate about new rules governing data and artificial intelligence, including facial recognition.

-Zuckerberg is scheduled to meet Monday with Margrethe Vestager, a highly influential EU commissioner who has imposed billions of dollars in fines on US companies and is leading the bloc’s efforts to set rules governing emerging technologies.
+Zuckerberg met Monday with Margrethe Vestager, a highly influential EU commissioner who has imposed billions of dollars in fines on US companies and is leading the bloc’s efforts to set rules governing emerging technologies.

+He also spoke with Věra Jourová, the commissioner in charge of values and transparency.
+Jourová said they had an “extensive debate” about the role of platforms in addressing disinformation and election interference.

+“I want to protect European voters from the mechanisms of algorithms which just chase them into the bubble and do not give them the … possibility to make a free choice,” she told CNN Business earlier Monday.

 For tech companies, the big question is how far European leaders are willing to go.
 The European Union and its member states have so far been more aggressive than the United States, confronting Silicon Valley over competition issues and imposing data protection rules that have set a new global standard.